 Originality – 8/10

 Whilst critiquing the control scheme, I mentioned that there are certain instances in which the controls make it feel like more than a conventional Metroidvania game.
 But this can be said for every other aspect of Ori & The Blind Forest in addition.
-It’s largely unconventional in its gameplay, it’s scenery, it’s soundtrack and its story.
+It’s largely unconventional in its gameplay, it’s the scenery, the soundtrack, and its story.
 Ahead of playing it, I knew that I was in for something special with this title, but I wasn’t quite prepared for exactly how special it would turn out to be.
-Everything from its combat system to it’s environmental design to its themes of loss, tragedy and moral ambiguity make it stand out from most of every other game I’ve ever played.
+Everything from its combat system to it’s environmental design to its themes of loss, tragedy, and moral ambiguity makes it stand out from most of every other game I’ve ever played.

-Overall, Ori & The Blind Forest is a must-have not only for Metroidvania fans, but for gamers in general.
-It’s a title that has had every element handled with a degree of love and care that every standout game should have and whilst it didn’t last as long as what I thought it had the potential to, it’s certainly worth at least one playthrough.
+Overall, Ori & The Blind Forest is a must-have not only for Metroidvania fans but for gamers in general.
+It’s a title that has had every element handled with a degree of love and care that every standout game should have and whilst it didn’t last as long as what I thought it had the potential to, it’s certainly worth at least one playthrough at minimum.

 8/10 (Very Good)